4 min read

 Who pays for the damages?

-There’s a common misconception that your homeowners policy would cover crashes like this.
-However, most homeowners policies won’t cover golf cart accidents unless they happen on your property or on a golf course.
+There’s a common misconception that your homeowners policy will cover crashes like this.
+However, most homeowners policies won't cover golf cart accidents unless they happen on your property, on a golf course, or in certain private residential communities.

 That’s why it makes sense to have a standalone RV policy for your golf cart.